sc-voice/sc-voice/docs/en/200-using-voice.md

 ---
 ## Using Voice
 The simplest way to use Voice is to click the
-<kbd>Inspire Me!</kbd>.
+<kbd aria-label="inspire me button">Inspire Me!</kbd>.
 This will bring up a small selection of related suttas for you to select:

 <img aria-label="picture of inspire me button"
   src="/sc-voice/assets/img/inspire-me.png?raw=true" style="height:8em"/>